U.S. shutdown talks falter, Trump threatens emergency powers

 “We had a very, very productive meeting, and we’ve come a long way,” Trump said.

+According to a source familiar with the White House discussion, Trump opened the meeting with a speech that lasted at least 15 minutes in which he insisted on the need for $5.6 billion for a border wall.

+The source also said Trump brought up recent impeachment threats during those remarks, arguing that he had notched a strong performance as president and should not be a target for impeachment.

-But raising the stakes in his tussle with the newly emboldened Democrats, Trump threatened extraordinary measures to build the wall, which he says is needed to stem the flow of illegal immigrants and drugs into the United States.
+Raising the stakes in his tussle with the newly emboldened Democrats, Trump threatened extraordinary measures to build the wall, which he says is needed to stem the flow of illegal immigrants and drugs into the United States.

 Asked by a reporter whether he had considered declaring a national emergency to build the wall, Trump said: “Yes, I have ...
 I may do it ... we can call a national emergency and build it very quickly.”